 These techniques for removing armpit stains from colored clothing proved to be very impactful on my t-shirts.
 It took all 3 shirts from unwearable to back-in-rotation, which is a huge win for my capsule wardrobe.

+Have you tried any of these techniques?
 Do you try to revive your clothes when they’re looking old?